RyanMcG/incise/README.md

 ## What's next?

+I have been adding [issues][] with ideas.
-Here are some ideas for features I intend to work on.
-Open an issue with more ideas or contribute.
+Open an issues with your own ideas or contribute.
 I would love some feedback and/or collaboration!

-* Live editing
-* More parsers
-* Handle parser extension conflicts intelligently (instead of blindly overwriting based on load order)

 ## Donate